-2.1 Concentration Restriction

-- (1) A mutual fund shall not purchase a security of an issuer, enter into a specified derivatives transaction or purchase index participation units if, immediately after the transaction, more than 10 percent of the net assets of the mutual fund, taken at market value at the time of the transaction, would be invested in securities of any issuer. - (2) Subsection (1) does not apply to a purchase of a government security or a security issued by a clearing corporation. - (3) In determining a mutual fund's compliance with the restrictions contained in this section, the mutual fund shall, for each long position in a specified derivative that is held by the mutual fund for purposes other than hedging and for each index participation unit held by the mutual fund, consider that it holds directly the underlying interest of that specified derivative or its proportionate share of the securities held by the issuer of the index participation unit. - (4) Despite subsection (3), the mutual fund shall not include in the determination referred to in subsection (3) a security or instrument that is a component of, but that represents less than 10 percent of - (a) a stock or bond index that is the underlying interest of a specified derivative; or - (b) the securities held by the issuer of an index participation unit.
+- 2.1 Concentration Restriction -(1) A mutual fund must not purchase a security of an issuer, enter into a specified derivatives transaction or purchase index participation units if, immediately after the transaction, more than 10 percent of its net asset value would be invested in securities of any issuer. - (2) Subsection (1) does not apply to the purchase of any of the following: - (a) a government security; - (b) a security issued by a clearing corporation; - (c) a security issued by a mutual fund if the purchase is made in accordance with the requirements of section 2.5; - (d) an index participation unit that is a security of a mutual fund; - (e) an equity security if the purchase is made by a fixed portfolio ETF in accordance with its investment objectives. - (3) In determining a mutual fund's compliance with the restrictions contained in this section, the mutual fund must, for each long position in a specified derivative that is held by the mutual fund for purposes other than hedging and for each index participation unit held by the mutual fund, consider that it holds directly the underlying interest of that specified derivative or its proportionate share of the securities held by the issuer of the index participation unit. - (4) Despite subsection (3), the mutual fund must not include in the determination referred to in subsection (3) a security or instrument that is a component of, but that represents less than 10 percent of